MaximeEme/Bellabeat_Case_Study/README.md

 library(dplyr)
 ```

-I choose these packages to help me with my analysis.
+I chose these packages to help me with my analysis.

 2. **Importing datasets**